Ajmal-Ali-k/mechine_test_2/README.md

-# Mechine Test 1
+# Mechine Test 2

-- To create ui
+- To create parallax